MichaelsPlayground/BleServerBlessedOriginal/nrfconnect_manual.md

 3) press connect to start the connection with the server and see the services that are published by the server:

+**Important notice when working with a emulated device running on a Smartphone (e.g. the BleServerBlessedOriginal):
+For security reasons the address the server can get connected is changing very so when using the nRF Connect-app it is often neccessary to run a scan AND choose the newest entry (mostly the most bottom down one).**

 ![published_services](https://github.com/MichaelsPlayground/BleServerBlessedOriginal/blob/master/docs/server02.png?raw=true)

 4) The BleServerBlessedOriginal server is providing the general services like **General Attribute**,